cpplibv/libv/LIBV-TODO.md

 focus
-	libv.ui.focus: easy way to trigger Focus traversal from events/components libv.ui.focus: Focus traversal order: direct link (ptr, ptr) libv.ui.focus: Focus-traversal needs a component hierarchy independent way to be defined, no raw id or index, use ptr/refs when direct setting it
+	libv.ui.focus: easy way to trigger Focus traversal from events/components libv.ui.focus: Ability to yield focus gain, when a component receives the onFocus (gain) event it would be nice to have a way to refusing it forcing it to travel further, only downside is the members in the event class previous and current would be invalid libv.ui.focus: Focus traversal order: direct link (ptr, ptr) libv.ui.focus: Focus-traversal needs a component hierarchy independent way to be defined, no raw id or index, use ptr/refs when direct setting it